EdwinWenink/archive_fever/content/posts/28-work_automation.md

 > "Modern technic has made it possible for leisure, within limits, to be not the prerogative of small privileged classes, but a right evenly distributed throughout the community.
 The morality of work is the morality of slaves, and the modern world has no need of slavery."

 What we should then think about is how technology and automation can increase the quality of life in a distributed and democratic manner.
-From this perspective, we can understand the hesitance to disclose self-automation towards one's employer thus in two ways.
+From this perspective, we can thus understand the hesitance to disclose self-automation towards one's employer due to two reasons:

 1. In the common work ethic, your work is not simply valued by its results, but by your industrious efforts.
 If your work is automated, despite producing exactly the same results, we do not call it work and consequently you should not receive the same compensation.
-2. Disclosing your automation scripts likely does not come to the benefit of the employers, but instead to that of the employer and stakeholders of the company.
-In that sense, automation fails to promote well-being for workers, which is (and should be) one of its main promises.
+2. Disclosing your automation scripts likely does not come to the benefit of the employee, but instead to that of the employer and stakeholders of the company.
+In that sense, automation often fails to promote well-being for workers, which is (and should be) one of its main promises.

 What is cool about the grassroots approach of self-automation  is that it makes technology follow through on its promises to allow shorter working days and more happiness, e.g. by having a half working day with more time to spend with your family.
 How can we be against that?
 And why do many people, including me, associate this reduction of work with a loss of status and ambition?
 Much to think about.
-The main challenge for the future, and I think one that is extremely relevant in our contemporary society, is to distribute these advantages amongst peers in such a way that it comes to the benefit of all, rather than simply removing jobs and increasing unemployment.
+The main challenge for the future, and I think one that is extremely relevant in our contemporary society, is to distribute these advantages amongst peers in such a way that it comes to the benefit of all by taking a load of our shoulders.

 Or in the words of Russel: